John Meade, 1st Earl of Clanwilliam: Personal life

+Debts

 The Clanwilliams were extravagant spenders, the Viscount dissipating large sums on horseracing, gambling, and keeping mistresses.
 (In 1779, Horace Walpole repeated a rumour, almost certainly exaggerated, that Clanwilliam had arranged the murder of one of his romantic rivals.)
 His elevation in the peerage as Earl of Clanwilliam on 20 July 1776 probably exacerbated matters, encouraging acts of ostentation like keeping an open house at his townhouse (now part of Newman House) on St Stephen's Green, Dublin.
 Around 1783, the Clanwilliams' personal property was seized and auctioned; by 1787, his debts had grown to over £72,135.
 Lord Clanwilliam was forced to sell and mortgage his Cork and Kilkenny estates to pay off the debts; they were also charged with providing marriage portions for his daughters Anne and Catherine in 1788 and 1789.
-As these estates had provided maintenance for his eldest son Lord Gilford; Gilford was given £1,700 per year from the Tipperary and Down estates instead.
+As these estates had provided maintenance for his eldest son Lord Gilford, Gilford was given £1,700 per year from the Tipperary and Down estates instead.

 The debt still stood at £31,327 in 1791, and grew to £46,251 in 1795.
 Clanwilliam found himself obliged to begin liquidating the Tipperary estate in 1793, a process that continued until 1805, at the cost of providing portions for his remaining younger children.
 Gilford's consent was needed to break the entail, but as he had contracted debts of his own and married the Bohemian, Roman Catholic, noblewoman Countess Caroline Thun without the approval of his parents in October 1793, he was in no position to obstruct them.
 He was granted a small provision from his mother's Down estates and left to live in Vienna.
 In fact, the resettlement of the family estates that ensued was largely to the benefit of the Countess, at the expense of the Earl and Lord Gilford.